picoruby/picoruby.github.io/pages/r2p2/setup.md

   - R2P2 shell is a Unix-like shell, so you can use commands like `ls`, `cd`, `cat`, `rm`, etc.
   - `irb` command starts an interactive Ruby shell

+Congratulations!
+Now you at the gate!

-- Lastly, we would like you to stargaze at the [picoruby/picoruby](https://github.com/picoruby/picoruby) repo🌟
+Before starting to dig into R2P2, we would like you to **stargaze** at the [picoruby/picoruby](https://github.com/picoruby/picoruby) repo🌟